 QuesTek's Materials by Design® approach combines the fundamentals of Integrated Computational Materials Engineering (ICME) with our proprietary materials property databases, mechanistic models, characterization tools, and complex materials-specific software.
 This method has proven successful in the design of four ultra high performance Ferrium steels that have been licensed to Carpenter Technology, as well as new alloys based on aluminum, cobalt, copper, molybdenum, nickel, niobium, titanium and tungsten.
 We have worked on >100 projects for government and private industry to develop and optimize new materials and alloys, some examples can be seen here.

-QuesTek’s Materials by Design technology embodies the concept that new alloys and other materials can be designed using simulation tools in order to meet specific property design goals.
+QuesTek’s Materials by Design methodology embodies the concept that new alloys and other materials can be designed using simulation tools in order to meet specific property design goals.

 We minimize costly and time-consuming experimentation by coupling physics-based, computationally-enabled expertise and design tools with advanced characterization techniques in order to rapidly focus on a few iterative prototypes that are scaled up.